maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 CDN - Content Delivery Network; Instead of hosting a website in just one location, there are multiple locations that can deliver the website; Cuts down on the latency i.e. how long the website will load up

-Boostrap uses `maxcdn`; Look for the shortest route to download the CSS file; Browser caches (saves local copy) so browser does not have to download it again which further cuts down the latency
+Bootstrap uses `maxcdn`; Look for the shortest route to download the CSS file; Browser caches (saves local copy) so browser does not have to download it again which further cuts down the latency

 Workflow:
 1. Plan first!